astapm/non-grafic-games/dice-racing/README.md

 * The two cars move through the cells with numbers from 0 to 100
 * The car moves as many cells as there are points on the rolled dice
+* You can choose from 2 to 6 cars for the race
 * The dice is rolled and the cars move automatically
 * The winner is the car that first reaches the cell number 100
 * Minimal graphics -- only cell numbers are displayed